Geoplexity/Frontier/README.md

 --------
 This repository has 3 versions of the Frontier software, each organized in a separate folder.
 1. FRONTIER 2D - This version has a working GUI and accepts 2D input.
 However, it has JNI issues and as such cannot communicate with the backend solver.
-Since JNI is very platform sensitive, we recommend that a new GUI be written in C++ for the same (possibly using the QT framework).
 2. FRONTIER 3D and Frontier 3D with module rigidity - These versions allow 3D input but, they were written with an old version of Java 3D and hence certain libraries (javax/media/j3d/TransformGroup) don't seem to work.
+The only difference between these two version is that Frontier3D does not have module rigidity.

+Currently, the frontier software consists of a backend solver written in C++ and GUI written in Java.
+JNI is used to connect the two.
+Since JNI is extremly platform sensitive, we recommend that a new GUI be written in C++ for the same (possibly using a cross platform framework like QT).

 Installation (for unix):
 ------------------------
 NOTE: Currently, to run FRONTIER, you need Maple V or a later version.

-- From the root directory FRONTIER-gnu that contains all the source code and documentation.
-	(the gnu public license can be found in the documentation index in the documentation directory in the FRONTIER-gnu directory).

-The documentation folder within it gives you all documentation about the various modules

-Inside the FRONTIER-gnu directory, type `run` (or `./run` depending on your configuration) to start the FRONTIER geometric constraint solver.
+- From the root directory of any of the versions mentined above, type `./run` to start the FRONTIER geometric constraint solver.

 Description of FRONTIER's overall strengths
 -------------------------------------------